Azie88/Docker-web-app/README.md

-# PHP Login Form
+# PHP Login Form :paper

 This project contains a simple PHP login form that allows users to enter their username and password.
 The form is built using PHP and styled with CSS.
 It can be easily deployed using Docker.

-`version1` folder contains a html login form with css styling
+`version1` folder contains a html login form

 `version2` folder contains the PHP form